 Lagarde welcomes the new European Payments Initiative launched by 16 European banks, which will strengthen the autonomy and resilience of the European payments landscape and offer an alternative to international card schemes.

-Like many central banks, the ECB is investigating the benefits and risks of a central bank digital currency (CBDC).
+Like many central banks, the ECB is investigating the benefits and risks of a central bank digital currency (CBDC)A digital payment instrument, denominated in the national unit of account, and a direct liability of the central bank, like banknotes.
+A general purpose CBDC can be used by the public for day-to-day payments like cash.
+More.
 And no decision has been made so far.
 However, Lagarde stresses that three considerations will be key in the decision-making process.

 The second consideration is related to the possible migration of bank deposits into a digital euro, which could negatively impact the capacity of the banking sector to finance the economy.